apache/flink/docs/dev/table/streaming/dynamic_tables.md

 </center>
 <br><br>

-* **Upsert stream:** An upsert stream is a stream with two types of messages, *upsert messages* and *delete message*.
+* **Upsert stream:** An upsert stream is a stream with two types of messages, *upsert messages* and *delete messages*.
 A dynamic table that is converted into an upsert stream requires a (possibly composite) unique key.
-A dynamic table with unique key is converted into a dynamic table by encoding `INSERT` and `UPDATE` changes as upsert message and `DELETE` changes as delete message.
+A dynamic table with unique key is converted into a dynamic table by encoding `INSERT` and `UPDATE` changes as upsert messages and `DELETE` changes as delete messages.
 The stream consuming operator needs to be aware of the unique key attribute in order to apply messages correctly.
 The main difference to a retract stream is that `UPDATE` changes are encoded with a single message and hence more efficient.
 The following figure visualizes the conversion of a dynamic table into an upsert stream.

 <center>
 <img alt="Dynamic tables" src="{{ site.baseurl }}/fig/table-streaming/redo-mode.png" width="85%">